 Book complete--now three in total--my little learner had the makings of a math library!

 The next concept, addition with three addends--three sets.

 With Valentine's just around the corner, I knew what we would do--add three sets of hearts.

 Again, she chose the blank book--red stripes this time--sorted hearts by size and color, counted sets, and started adding.
 For this book she wrote the equations vertically.
 I explained that equations could be written horizontally or vertically without changing the answer.
-She was intrigued by that concept.
+She was intrigued by the tidbit of knowledge.
 I wrote an equation both horizontally and vertically on a piece of paper and proved the concept by adding foam hearts.
 Indeed, the answer was the same.

 In the end, she completed the book and added it to her collection!